 The progression of telemedicine for workers’ compensation

 In 2018, the Texas Workers’ Compensation Act began allowing medical providers to treat injured employees using telemedicine.
 In 2019, the Fund launched a pilot program with five member organizations to use telemedicine for Workers’ Compensation visits.
-The number of member districts using this option for care increased from 13 to 59 between March and May, with a total of 385 telemedicine visits among members.
+The popularity of telemedicine among members has increased dramatically since then, with nearly 400 telemedicine visits in member districts between March and May alone.

-“The biggest benefit of telemedicine during this time was that [member employees] still had access to medical care when everything was shut down,” said TASB Medical Director Brian Buck, MD.
+“The biggest benefit of telemedicine during this time was that [member employees] still had access to medical care when everything was shut down,” Buck said.
 “It was easy to request an appointment through a simple phone call or online request, and there were essentially little to no wait periods.”

 Get started using telemedicine